Fr Matthew Charlesworth, SJ

 When that love fills a heart, something else begins to change.
 People who once avoided each other begin to speak.
 Enemies begin to see one another as human beings.
 Peace often begins in small places, like a conversation beside a well.

-Here at home, Christian leaders in Zimbabwe have also called the nation to prayer, justice, and respect for the voice of the people.
+Here at home, Christian leaders in Zimbabwe have called the nation to prayer, justice, and respect for the voice of the people.
 Leadership, they remind us, must serve the common good.

 Jesus himself shows us a different kind of leadership.
 He does not cling to status or power.
 He sits beside the well and speaks with someone others had rejected.